-At the heart of discontent, dissatisfaction, discord, lies my own desires and wants.
+At the heart of all this discontent, dissatisfaction, discord, lies my own desires and wants.
 Now I would never describe myself like this, I think I am quite a thankful person, always mindful that everything I have and possess comes from the hand of God.
-Every blessing received is by the hand of God, full of grace and ever faithful to me He is, always providing for all my needs as He sees fit.
+God has been good to me, full of grace and ever faithful to me, He is always providing for all my needs as He sees fit.

-But my behavior is like going to a feast table, for which the host has gone to tremendous effort to lay out the best delicacies that he knows will appeal to my taste, and take care of my needs.
+But my mind and behavior is not always mindful of this.
+This attitude is like going to a feast table, at which the host has gone to tremendous effort to lay out the best delicacies that he knows will appeal to my taste, and take care of my needs.
 It is a lavish, rich, overflowing table, indicative of the love he has for me.
 Like the one described in Psalm 23, “He prepares a table for me in the presence of my enemies.”
 But I stand at the table and look for what is not on the table, what has not been put on offer yet and in the process demonstrate disdain for what HAS been provided on the table.

 Sometimes we are so busy looking at what we don’t have and what is not going our way, that we fail to see how God has provided for us, blessed us and kept us where we are right now.

-I was brought up short on holiday, reminded to count my blessings, to name them one by one.
+Every holiday I am brought up short when I hear those bubbles of dissatisfaction.
+At every break, I am reminded to count my blessings, to name them one by one.
 As my friend said recently: “I am not blessed the way I WANT to be blessed, but I AM already, RICHLY blessed.”

-When I heard those bubbles of dissatisfaction bubbling out of me, I decided it was time I counted my blessings.
-I took the sources of my dissatisfaction and looked to see what blessing was in it, that I had not seen.
-I looked at what had not gone my way, to find the blessings that had come out of it.
+Holiday Action Plan: I take the sources of my dissatisfaction and looked to see what blessing is in it, that I had not seen.
+I looked at what has not gone my way, to find the blessings that have come out of it.
 I discovered that if I take my dissatisfaction out of the equation, my emotions and my ever present ME-voice, that one plus one makes abundantly blessed and I am embarrassed that I have spent so much time wailing before the Lord.